Artemiy7/ticket/README.md

 | bank-simulator | 8081   |

-<h3 align="left">The project is not yet completed and still is in the development phase</h3>
+<h3 align="left">!
+The project is not yet completed and still is in the development phase !</h3>

 <h3 align="left">ticket-payment:</h3>